edgedb/edgedb/docs/stdlib/array.rst

     Doing so to the upper bound will also default to the current size of the array.

-    The upper bound an array is non-inclusive.
+    The upper bound of an array is non-inclusive.

     Below is an example of selecting indices of an array between slices and given ranges: